 DiCindio Law LLC | January 15, 2020 | DUI

-Drunk driving is one offense that can lead to a run-in with the law, but what about having an open container in your vehicle?
+Drunk driving in Pennsylvania is one offense that can lead to a run-in with the law, but what about having an open container in your vehicle?
 Most states, including Pennsylvania, have open container laws that prohibit drivers and their passengers from drinking or possessing an open container of alcohol in a vehicle.

 Although Pennsylvania open container laws (codified at 75 Pa.C.S.A. § 3809) are not complex, there are certain aspects of the law that are commonly misconstrued.
 Let’s look further into Pennsylvania’s open container laws.

 It is important to understand Pennsylvania’s open container laws before you plan on transporting any alcohol within the state.
 Two important things to remember are:

 - The open container laws apply regardless of whether the vehicle is moving or parked.

 - An open container does not necessarily have to be consumed in order to be in violation of Pennsylvania open container laws.